Through a combination of highly-focused studies, you will earn a 42-credit Master's degree in one year.

 This course covers a wide range of funding options that support innovative business endeavors.
 Besides the venture capital model, which is well known for supporting technology innovations in Silicon Valley, this course also examines internal funding sources that support in-house innovation and entrepreneurial endeavors, and the micro-finance model that support entrepreneurial initiatives in rural areas and third world countries.
 Guests representing both the supplier and the user of the fund in each of these funding models will be invited to give their views.

 US Consulting Course

-In this course, you will work closely with faculty at USF as well as with a company located in the Bay Area, to complete a consulting project, focused on a particular problem identified with the company.
-This will also include structured time with the faculty sponsor to review the company assignment and with the company, either at their location or at USF, working on projects for the company.
+In this course, you will work closely with faculty at LMU as well as with a company, to complete a consulting project, focused on a particular problem identified with the company.
+This will also include structured time with the faculty sponsor to review the company assignment and with the company, either at their location or at LMU, working on projects for the company.